atmohamedamer/squadx/docs/squad/mei.md

 ## Bio

+Product manager turning ideas into successful products.
+Expert in strategic planning and agile methodologies.

+## About

 Hi, I'm Mei!
 I'm an experienced product manager with a knack for turning ideas into successful products.
 I excel in strategic planning and agile project management.
 My ability to lead cross-functional teams and my expertise in market analysis make me a valuable asset to any project.
 I'm passionate about creating products that meet user needs and drive business growth.

 ## Social Metadata